JeongTaekBang/cwkGuides-2/guides/2025/02/20250204-how-i-picked-my-favorites-from-tons-of-photoshop-brushes-with-ai.md

    f) Each brush recommendation is a complete file replacement, not an addition
 ```

-And upload any artwork image in the Composer session, then ask Pippa to recommend brushes: "Pippa, please recommend brushes for this artwork."
+Once you have your artwork ready, simply upload the image in the Composer session and ask Pippa: "Pippa, please recommend brushes for this artwork."

-You don't need any other instructions.
-She automagically follows the above rule, asks permission for `date` commend, and create the following file:
+That's all you need to do - Pippa will automatically follow the rules above, request permission to run the `date` command, and generate a detailed brush recommendation file like the example below:

 ---
 `recommended-brush-sets-20250204-modern-samurai-portrait.md`